Morningstar88/X/README.md

 <h2 align="center">Free and Open Source</h2>

 XingXing is a Microfinance Web app that shows the latest market prices from stock market APIs.
 We also have a ticker that displays the latest projects in your area.
 Raise 500USD to start a hydroponic farm.
 Or 50USD to buy a ukulele.
-Our aim is to get some stock market money flowing into microfiancne markets, and help people get started on the microfinance ladder.
+Our aim is to get some stock market money flowing into microfinance markets, and help people get started on the funding ladder.

-## How to start Getting Funding in 1-2 Hours
+## How to Start Getting Funding in 1-2 Hours

 #### 1. Set up a crowdfunder on [ZecZec](https//:www.zeczec.com), [Patreon](https://www.patreon.com), [Red Turtle](https://redturtle.cc), [Kickstarter](https://www.kickstarter.com) or [StartSomeGood](https://StartSomeGood.com)
 #### 2. Post it on our Reddit or Facebook.